SyedMahadRaza/File-Encryption-Decryption-AndroidApp/README.md

-git status (displays changes made to the branch) git add . (adds changes) git commit -m ""  (commits changes) git push -u origin master (push to current branch)
+git status (displays changes made to the branch) git add . (adds changes) git commit -m ""  (commits changes) git push -u origin branchname (push to current branch)

 Now, to add a different branch make a different folder to make things easier.
 And, repeat the above steps.
 To push to branch next time just type "git push"